The Sudan Crisis and the View from Pakistan

 Back in Sudan, the UN’s Head of Mission in Sudan, Perthes, has maintained that he did not have any early warning of the conflict and The Guardian described him as honest, if unapologetic.
 It is not clear how long this conflict will continue or who the winner may be; however, it is clear that civilian rule is unlikely and that Western diplomats' attempts to push for free elections have been a marked disaster.
 Pakistan should watch and learn from this conflict, not just carefully, but especially, quickly.

-Ayesha Malik, Senior Research Fellow, Research Society of International Law
+Ayesha Malik is a Senior Research Fellow at the Research Society of International Law.

 Mahbub ul Haq Research Centre at LUMS